mqttz/optee-apps/README.md

 make run
 ```
 * Lastly, given that the default non-privileged user is `test` and has no password, the `/etc/ssh/sshd_config` file must be edited to allow empty passwords.

+---

+**Secure Cache Implementation**

+Directory `hot_cache`
++ The aim of this application is to implement a _secure_ hot cache.
++ Ideally it is a TCP server running in the Rich OS that receives queries to either set, or get a key basing on a client id.
++ Keys will be stored in secure storage.
+We will study the two different types of [secure storage](https://optee.readthedocs.io/architecture/secure_storage.html) availables in `Op-Tee`.

+Roadmap:
+0. [ ] Draw illustrative graphic
+1. [X] TCP Server Implementation
+2. [X] Command parser
+3. [ ] Investigate the two different types of secure storage
+4. [ ] Mock call to both secure storages
+5. [ ] Shadowed KV Store at the Rich OS
+6. [ ] Design secure counter part
+7. [ ] Dumb cache logic
+8. [ ] Smart cache logic (Rich OS)

 ## 3. Run the example applications
 The current applciations and results are executed using QEMUv8.
 For instructions on how to build the distribution go [here](https://optee.readthedocs.io/building/devices/qemu.html#qemu-v8).